Guatemala says U.S. requests extradition of ex-vice president

-GUATEMALA CITY The United States has requested the extradition of former Guatemalan vice-president Roxana Baldetti to face prosecution for drug trafficking and other offences, the Guatemalan government said on Wednesday.
+GUATEMALA CITY (Reuters) - The United States has requested the extradition of former Guatemalan vice-president Roxana Baldetti to face prosecution for drug trafficking and other offences, the Guatemalan government said on Wednesday.

 Baldetti is already in prison and on trial for charges including money laundering and illicit enrichment following her arrest in 2015 along with former President Otto Perez in one of the biggest corruption scandals in Guatemala's history.